Open Travel Guide

 Notify someone of your plans when hiking or visiting remote areas.

-Do I need a visa for Guanacaste?
+Do I need a visa to visit Guanacaste?

-How many days do I need in Guanacaste?
+How do I get around Guanacaste?